jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ## An Intents Marketplace

 In the flow I described, the user expects a specific processor to fulfill their intent.
 In future versions of the protocol, this won't be required.
 Users will be able to create processor-agnostic intents on-chain.
 Processors will bid to fulfill the intent, and the processor with the winning bid will get the job.
 This creates a Google-Ads-like marketplace which increases competition between processors and results in better pricing for users.

+_You may be wondering: "If locks are enforced by ensuring a specific processor co-signs all transactions, how can the protocol support multiple processors?"
+The wallet will continue to to have one "processor", but that processor will only be responsible for managing the lock.
+The actual fulfillment will be done by 3rd parties (co-processors) who compete in the marketplace to fulfill the intent.
+These co-processors will need to trust the processor not to sign transactions that violate a lock._

 ## Risks